kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/gcp.md

 ### 2. Grant Service Account Read Access

-Within your GCP console, naviagate to the bucket that contains your images.
+Within your GCP console, navigate to the bucket that contains your images.
 Click on the permissions tab.
 Click the "Grant Access" button and grant the service account created in [step 1](#1-save-integration-to-create-a-service-account): the `Storage Object viewer` role.
 The Storage Object Viewer role offers the following permissions: